Yandex Cloud

 • enabled: Enables statistics collection, true or false.

 • sessionsSamplingInterval: Session sampling interval.
-The values range from 1 to 86400 seconds.
+Allowed values range from 1 to 86400 seconds.

 • statementsSamplingInterval: Statement sampling interval.
-The values range from 60 to 86400 seconds.
+Allowed values range from 60 to 86400 seconds.

-• maintenanceWindow: Maintenance window settings (including for disabled clusters).
-In maintenanceWindow, provide one of the two parameters:
+• maintenanceWindow: Maintenance window settings, applying to both active and stopped clusters.
+In maintenanceWindow, provide one of the following values:

-• anytime: Maintenance can take place at any time.
+• anytime: Maintenance can occur at any time.

-• weeklyMaintenanceWindow: Maintenance takes place once a week at the specified time:
+• weeklyMaintenanceWindow: Maintenance occurs once a week at the specified time:

-• day: Day of week, in DDD format.
+• day: Day of the week, in DDD format.

-• hour: Hour, in HH format.
-The values range from 1 to 24 hours.
+• hour: Hour of the day, in HH format.
+Allowed values range from 1 to 24 hours.

-• deletionProtection: Protection of the cluster, its databases, and users against deletion, true or false value.
+• deletionProtection: Deletion protection for the cluster, its databases, and users, true or false.

 By default, when users and databases are created, this setting’s value is inherited from the cluster.
 You can also specify this setting manually.
 See User management and Database management for details.